KuroP1/katacoda-scenarios/install/step1.md

 After docker compose-up, you can view the .yml file in the editor. you can see there are two service which is mysql and wordpress.
 Also, there have environment setting for example the user_host and the password etc.

 ## 3. access and setup wordpress
 Click the dashboard named "port 8000".
 If success there will be show the initialization of wordpress.
+If you are using method 2,you may skip some step since .yml file initialize the setting already.